 - 60 g to 80g( 3 to 4 tablespoons) unsulphured molasses (for dark brown sugar)

-Put sugar and molasses in a mixing bowl.
+Put the sugar and molasses in a mixing bowl.

-Mix sugar and molasses with a fork until they are totally incorporated.
-Alternatively you can use a food processor.
+Mix the sugar and molasses with a fork until they are totally incorporated.
+Alternatively, you can use a food processor.

 THE IMPORTANT QUESTION: What types of molasses should be used?